chrisnoonan98675/site/xl-release/how-to/use-a-configuration-object-to-share-global-variables.markdown

 ## Defining the configuration type

 First, we need to define our configuration type.
-As explained in [the documentation](/xl-release), there are two "base types" that we can use for this, `xlrelease.Configuration` and `configuration.HttpConnection`.
+There are two "base types" that we can use for this, `xlrelease.Configuration` and `configuration.HttpConnection`.
 The latter is useful if you're looking to define any kind of HTTP endpoint, but in this case we're looking for something much more basic:

     <type type="my.GlobalConfig" extends="xlrelease.Configuration">
         <property name="foo" label="Foo (this does X)" />